 The bigger the budget, the greater the risk.
 Music can be 50% of your project.
 Would you hire a cinematographer or actor with no experience?
 You might, but it may yield unintended results.
 Great director-composer collaborations have been the key to outstanding productions.
 Study Hitchcock/Herrmann, Spielberg/Williams, Burton/Elfman.
 They can work on projects together for decades.

 Generally, yes, although, composers do work with music supervisors, other musicians, engineers (mix and master), sheet-music prep, orchestra managers, conductors, etc. Look at the credits of a big-budget movie and see all of the people involved in the musical side of a film.
 There can be 100's.
 The composer will probably have connections to many of them.
 Ironically, composing can be a very solitary job.
 It takes a tremendous amount of self-control, motivation, organization (keeping track of tracks, revisions, notes, personnel, etc.), and skill.
 A composer needs to understand the language of music, and how to discuss it with filmmakers that don’t necessarily understand it.

 How much would an orchestra cost?

 The budget depends on the size of the score (short vs, feature), the size of the orchestra (chamber vs. full size), and whether it is all-orchestral, or hybrid (with electronic elements).
 Orchestras can be engaged around the world for a few $1000s, to $100,000 or more.
+Remote orchestral recording is now available at a very reduced cost, using shared sessions around the world.
+The composer can monitor the recording, as well.
 A very large-budget film could spend $1M on music alone.
-Part of the fee is the composers, and part is the realization of the score (orchestral performance and recording), not to mention the mixing of the score, itself, and the sound-mixing of the music with dialogue, Sound FX, ambient, etc.
+Part of the fee is the composers, and part is the realization of the score (orchestral performance and recording), not to mention the mixing of the score, itself, and the sound-mixing of the music with dialogue, sound FX, ambient soundscape, etc.